DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-04-25-how-to-market-an-indie-game-with-no-budget.md

 <h3 class="post-h3">Picture This</h3>

 Let’s say you have a great idea; you want to merge a farming sim with souls-like fighting mechanics (bless your heart).
 That’s marketing right there!
-You’ve essentially determined the USP of your game by building upon a popular genre with a unique twist.
+You’ve essentially determined the <a class="post-link" href="https://blog.hubspot.com/sales/unique-selling-proposition" target="_blank">USP</a> of your game by building upon a popular genre with a unique twist.

 Whether conscious or unconscious, you’re bound to make marketing decisions that help put your game on the market and influence how people perceive it.
-Now, with 8639 indie games released on Steam in 2024 alone, I want to help you stand out.
+Now, with <a class="post-link" href="https://steamdb.info/stats/releases/?tagid=492" target="_blank">8639</a> indie games released on Steam in 2024 alone, I want to help you stand out.

 <h2 class="post-h2">1.
 Identify Your Target Audience</h2>